 So you can see that even in the same household, with the same parents, their first babbling patterns were different!

-Equally as important as speech development, your child will start to make significant gains in his/her motor development.
-The following behaviors are generally seen in children throughout their first year:
+Equally as important as speech development, your child will start to make significant gains in his/her motor activity.
+The following behaviors relating to motor development are generally seen in children throughout their first year:

-I know i’ve said this several times, but every child is unique and will develop at their own pace.
+I know I’ve said this several times, but every child is unique and will develop at their own pace.
 Don’t rush them, but do what you can to encourage them.
-If you feel like your child is falling significantly behind in any of these areas, please talk to your pediatrician and get referrals, if needed!
+If you feel like your child is falling significantly behind in any of these areas, early intervention is key, so talk to your pediatrician and get referrals, if needed!